 Dr. Kurtzberg pioneered the use of umbilical cord blood as an alternative stem cell source for unrelated hematopoietic stem cell transplantation (HSCT).
 Over the last two decades Dr. Kurtzberg has established an internationally known pediatric transplant program at Duke which treats children with cancer, blood disorders, immune deficiencies, hemoglobinopathies and inherited metabolic diseases.
 In 2010, Kurtzberg established the Julian Robertson Cell and Translational Therapy Program (CT2) at Duke.

-Dr. Kurtzberg established one of the largest unrelated donor cord blood bank, the Carolinas Cord Blood Bank, in the world at Duke in 1998.
-The bank has a current inventory of >40,000 units and has provided cord blood units to over 2,200 patients undergoing unrelated donor HSCT over the past 10 years.
+In 1998 Dr. Kurtzberg established the Carolinas Cord Blood Bank, one of the world’s largest unrelated donor cord blood banks.
+The bank has a current inventory of more than 40,000 units and has provided cord blood units to over 2,200 patients undergoing unrelated donor HSCT over the past 10 years.

 Dr. Kurtzberg’s lab has developed novel assays to predict cord blood potency from segments attached to cryopreserved cord blood units, and is performing translational research testing cord blood expansion, cellular targeted therapies and tissue repair and regeneration.